 Pareira BravaChondrodendron Tomentosum, Virgin-vine, Pareira

-Homeopathic remedies are prescribed on the basis that in a tiny dilution like cures like, so while the very dilute homeopathic remedy may help, the raw product is often best avoided.
+Homeopathic remedies are prescribed on the basis that in a tiny dilution like cures like, so while very dilute Pareira Brava may help, unprocessed Pareira Brava may be best avoided.

 The urinary symptoms are most important.
 Useful in renal colic, prostatic affections, and catarrh of bladder.
 Sensation as if bladder were distended, with pain.
 Pain going down thigh.

 Tincture, to third potency.≡ show all authors ...

 Compare: Parietaria N/A (renal calculi; nightmare, patient dreaming of being buried alive); Chimaphila N/A (chronic catarrhal congestion following cystitis; acute prostatitis; feeling of a ball in perineum when sitting); Fabiana, see Pichi Pichi (dysuria; post-gonorrhoeal complications; gravel; vesical catarrh); Uva Ursi Uva.; Hydrangea Arborescens Hydrang.; Berberis Vulgaris Berber.; Ocimum Canum Ocim.; Hedeoma Pulegioides Hedeom.⥄ Show reverse lookup of Pareira Brava relationships from all sources

 Bladder; catarrh mucous-pus (see urine, sediment containing pus)

 indurated (hard from inflammation, like cartilage)